jpaulm/parsefbp/README.md

 - "IIP" represents a quoted string (using single quotes) - any internal quotes must be escaped
 - "Up-port" and "down-port" are from the point of view of the connection - they could also be called "output port" and "input port", respectively.

-Note: Neither the question mark nor the capacity value are currently being used to generate code in the JSON output.
+Note: Neither the question mark nor the capacity value are currently being used to generate JSON output.

 Here is a partial example: